Will my course content display in the Blackboard app?

 - Forced sequence items viewed in the mobile apps don't fulfill conditional requirements.
 You must access your course on a desktop web browser for forced sequence items to fulfill conditional requirements.
 We are planning to improve the support for this aspect of learning modules in summer 2019*.

-Content items with due dates that do not appear in Due Dates:
+These content items do not appear in Due Dates:

 - LTI tools (3rd party)